School attendance is crucial.

 By 9th grade, students who have been chronically absent are more likely to drop out of high school.

 Attendance really does matter!

-During the 2019-2020 school year, the Lake County Office of Education will:
+The Lake County Office of Education will:

 - Provide professional development for staff at our local school districts focused on improving attendance.